 MASEBE NATURE RESERVE

 120 km north-west of Mokopane.
 Masebe encompasses the picturesque Waterberg mountain formation and bushveld landscape rock art sites.
 Visitor facilities include luxurious accommodation, conference facilities, hiking trails and picnic sites.

-The Nylsvley flood plains are home to an incredible 420 recorded bird species, thus making the conservancy a great attraction for bird watchers and researchers.
+The Nylsvley floodplains are home to an incredible 420 recorded bird species, thus making the Conservancy a great attraction for bird watchers and researchers.
 A group camp accommodates 30 persons at a time and a lecture hall is ideal for conferences.

 80 km east of Polokwane.
 The Wolkberg is part of the massive Drakensberg ranges.
-In a scene reminiscent of the South American Andes, the Wolkberg region is dotted with steep rough mountain peaks, awe-inspiring forests balanced on vertical rock slopes, daunting ravines and astonishing valleys. the reserve provide an ideal tropical rain forest wilderness trails and an ideal destination for back packers and mountain climbers.
+In a scene reminiscent of the South American Andes, the Wolkberg region is dotted with steep rough mountain peaks, awe-inspiring forests balanced on vertical rock slopes, daunting ravines and astonishing valleys. the reserve provides an ideal tropical rain forest wilderness trails and an ideal destination for back packers and mountain climbers.

 This wilderness area incorporates the dam basin and a peninsula of the dam.
 The dam offers good angling and boating opportunities.
 Stay overnight at a picnic site or a caravan park.